rethinkdb/horizon/docs/protocol.md

   "token": <STRING>
 }
 ```
-* `token` is the fusion access token that is associated with this connection.
+* `token` is the horizon access token that is associated with this connection.
   * This token may be used to establish new connections under the same user account until the token expires.

 #### Handshake Error Response